Introducing our new ‘Violin’ shaped sole for Goodyear Welted shoes, featuring a beveled narrow waist and metal toe taps.

-To create a closed channel stitched sole requires real skill and a high level of craftsmanship.
-Firstly, a fine cut is made into the oak tanned leather soles.
+Creating a closed channel-stitched sole requires real skill and a high level of craftsmanship.
+Firstly, a fine cut is made into the oak-tanned leather soles.
 This cut needs to be the correct depth, not too deep yet not too shallow, approximately 1-2 mm.
 Once the cut is made the leather is moistened with water to make it easier to work with.

 The flap created by the cut is then lifted up opening a channel, which is then ready to be stitched.
 Once stitched, the flap of leather is cemented and beaten down, giving a bespoke appearance.

 Metal Toe Taps